 In the instance that a child is a bed wetter, the information passed along will be on a need to know basis, as we want to value this sensitive issue.
 The Cabin Leaders of the camper will be informed so that they can be prepared; no other campers in the cabins will be told.
 In the instance that the camper wets their bed, the cabin leader will change and clean the bed in a very discreet manner so as not to embarrass the camper.

 Is Camp Chestermere open year round?
 Or are you just a summer camp?

 We are not just a summer camp.
-We host rental groups throughout the year to all kinds of user groups.
+We host rental groups throughout the year to all kinds of rental groups.
 We have a multipurpose facility that can accommodate your every need for your event.
 We also host our own year round camps, events for all ages, conferences, and more.
+Our rental groups do not need to be Christian based groups, and we do not do any Christian programming with groups unless otherwise requested.
 If you're interested in learning more about how to rent our facility, click here for our 'Rental Options' page...